Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 you'll need to build your project.
 After the meetings, we may give out a description, starter code, and other resources for what we think you should work on during the upcoming week.
 You're always free to work on other parts of your project or not do it at all if that's what you want to do.
-The following weekend before the next meeting, we'll send out what we're calling 'catch-up code,' which is our implementation of the concepts and descriptions we told you to work on during the week.
+The following weekend, and before the next meeting, we'll send out what we're calling 'catch-up code,' which is our implementation of the concepts and descriptions we told you to work on during the week.
 This catch-up code will show the current state of the project and the progression of our app over time.
 The